sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

    FROM roads,
         LATERAL flatten(ARRAY_GENERATE_RANGE(1, st_npoints(geom))))
 // Next table build the H3 cells covering the roads
-// For each line segment we find a corresponding H3 cell and then agggerate by road id and H3
+// For each line segment you find a corresponding H3 cell and then agggerate by road id and H3
-// At this point we switched from segments to H3 cells covering the roads.
+// At this point you switched from segments to H3 cells covering the roads.
 SELECT road_id,
        h3_center AS h3,
        any_value(geom) AS road_geometry